serpwings/pyrobotstxt/docs/developers.md

 ### Pull Requests

-Have you improved anything in PyRobotsTxt, then please create a usuall pull request and we will merge it after review.
+Have you improved anything in pyrobotstxt, then please create a usuall pull request and we will merge it after review.

 ### Collaborations